Does Dog Anxiety Music Work? (Yes Music for Dogs is a Thing)

 Their music includes background nature ambiance, such as singing birds, wind blowing, chipmunks chittering and people talking in low voices.

-This is an excellent option for "dog television," which distracts them further from their anxious ways, as they not only have music to listen to but also something to watch.
+This is an excellent option for "dog television," which distracts them further from their anxious ways, as they not only have music to listen to but also something to watch and help them stay calm.

 There are thankfully, many different options for anxious dogs besides soft rock music, pop music and TV in today's growing dog market.